-Advanced features include inventory management, customer relationship management (CRM), budgeting, analytics and reporting, and marketing tools.
-The systems can also connect to third-party apps and solutions businesses already use, helping to save time and prevent headaches by automatically syncing data in real time as sales occur.
+Advanced features include customer relationship management (CRM), budgeting, analytics and reporting, inventory management, and marketing tools.
+The systems can also connect to third-party apps and solutions businesses already use, helping save time and prevent headaches by automatically syncing data in real time as sales occur.

-For restaurants, hardware packages typically include a touch-screen monitor, terminal, receipt printer, cash drawer and card reader.
-Like retailers, restaurants also have a mobile POS option – typical setups consist of an iPad or iPad mini, cash drawers, and a kitchen printer.
+For restaurants, hardware packages typically include a touchscreen monitor, terminal, receipt printer, cash drawer and card reader.
+Like retailers, restaurants also have a mobile POS option – typical setups consist of an iPad or iPad mini, cash drawers and a kitchen printer.
 [You can see our recommendation for the best restaurant POS systems here.]

 Typically, each POS provider offers its own software package.
-However, the packages all have some of the same features, including being compatible with most accounting software to help with budgeting.
-In addition, some software packages can keep track of inventory, process gift cards, create purchase orders, manage vendors and customers, and track employee performance.
+However, the packages all have some of the same features, including compatibility with most accounting software to help with budgeting.
+In addition, some software packages track inventory, process gift cards, create purchase orders, manage vendors and customers, and track employee performance.

 In addition, each specialty package, such as the one for restaurants and bars, offers its own unique features.
-Examples for a bar may include the ability track bar tabs, split checks and manage special pricing for certain events, like happy hour.
+Examples for a bar may include the ability to track bar tabs, split checks and manage special pricing for certain events, like happy hour.